 And what a pleasant day that will be.

 Finally(!) our out-in-the-boonies town has a tiny market.
 What was supposed to happen in 6 weeks took nearly 6 months and of course, all the groceries are priced too high, but hey--when you live in the center of the boonies, you accept that.
 And are grateful.
 I mean, all these months our town has not sold one fresh fruit or vegetable and now?
+How amazing to not have to drive 9 miles for a banana.

 Oh, I loved this quote about winter over at Aunt Amelia's blog: